wgong/py4kids/lesson-14-db/neo4j/Neo4j.README.md

 Nodes can be grouped together by applying a Label to each member.
 In our social graph, we'll label each node that represents a Person.
 (Label is like Node-type)

-A node can have zero or more labels
-Labels do not have any properties

-Neo4j can store billions of nodes
+Nodes
+- Represent objects or entities.
+- Can be labeled (0 or more).
+- May have properties.

+Relationships
-Relationships always have direction;
+- always have direction;
-Relationships always have a type;
+- always have a type;
-Relationships form patterns of data;
+- form patterns of data;

-Both Node and Rel can have properties
+- May have properties.

+Nodes can share multiple relationships

+Graph traversal in 3 ways:
+- A walk is an ordered, alternating sequence of nodes and relationships where the nodes and relationships can be repeated.
+- A trail is a walk where no relationships are repeated, but nodes can be visited more than once.
+- A path is a trail where no nodes are repeated.
+That is, all items are unique.

+Traversal problems:
+- Shortest path (the path containing the fewest elements)
+- Longest path, Hamiltonian path (visits every node in the graph)
+- Cycle (“path” that ends at the same node it started on)

 ### Cypher Fundamentals
 :play cypher